CoFH/cofh.github.io/docs/thermal-expansion/steam-dynamo/index.md

 The current mode can be set using the Redstone Control tab in the dynamo's GUI.

-When a steam dynamo must stop working due to a redstone signal and is still generating energy from a consumed unit of fuel, it will finish generating energy from that unit of fuel before stopping.
+When a steam dynamo is deactivated by a redstone signal and is still generating energy from a consumed unit of fuel, it will finish generating energy from that unit of fuel first.

 ### Security
 A steam dynamo can have a [signalum security